-- · Increasing the sample size causes the error bound to decrease, making the confidence interval narrower. - Decreasing the sample size causes the error bound to increase, making the confidence interval wider.
+- Increasing the sample size makes the confidence interval narrower. - Decreasing the sample size makes the confidence interval wider.

 We have already seen this effect when we reviewed the effects of changing the size of the sample, n, on the Central Limit Theorem.
+See Figure 7.7 to see this effect.
 Before we saw that as the sample size increased the standard deviation of the sampling distribution decreases.
 This was why we choose the sample mean from a large sample as compared to a small sample, all other things held constant.